-Achieve a full honours degree that's relevant to your current job.
-Our distance learning course lets you study while you work, and gives you the skills you need to manage and lead teams.
+Our one-year course will help you develop the skills you need to manage and lead teams.
+Study from home and achieve a full honours degree relevant to your current job.
 You’ll be well-equipped to face the challenges of complex, fast-moving health and social care organisations.

 This course will develop you personally and professionally, and provide the tools you need to achieve your career potential.
 You’ll build your ability to work as an effective team leader in settings involving people from different disciplines and agencies.